techfreaque/octo-ui-2/README.md

 `npm install`

 ### 2. Run dev Server for the frontend
-- make sure to update the REACT_APP_DEVELOPMENT_BOT_DOMAIN which should be the domain/ip of your running OctoBot instance in /source/frontend/.env
+- make sure to update the env in /source/frontend/.env REACT_APP_DEVELOPMENT_BOT_DOMAIN which should be the domain/ip:port of your running OctoBot instance

 `cd source/frontend` \
 `npm start`\